 Held in the fall, this evening of games and activities is a chance for ACP families to get to know one another.
 Siblings welcome!

 These gatherings are held in the foyer of ACP periodically during the school year as a gathering place for parents right after drop-off.
 We provide the coffee and snacks and the parents provide the conversation!

 Fundraising Events for the ACP Scholarship Fund

 The ACP Scholarship Fund holds various fundraising events throughout the year to give parents an opportunity to work together.
-The annual Book Sale takes place in October and the Dinner/Silent Auction in November.
+The annual Book Sale takes place in the spring and the Dinner/Silent Auction in December.
 The ACP Scholarship board is always looking for parent volunteers with organizational skills, selling and marketing experience, graphic arts experience, and ideas.

 Each class invites parents and family members to sign up to be a Mystery Reader during the year.
 As implied by the name, the children (including the child of the family member coming to read!) do not know who the Mystery Reader will be until they step into the classroom!
 A favorite story from home is shared with the class.

 The school maintains a reference library for parents.
 Its resources cover a variety of topics ranging from child development to parenting issues and educational methods and practices.
 The library is available during roundtable meetings, but parents may also come into the office to find what they need and check out materials.
 You may ask the teachers to suggest some titles and the books will be sent home with your child.

 Parent roundtables were started by our founder, Alba DiBello, and continue today.
 Several evening meetings are offered to parents as an opportunity to discuss parenting topics and childhood concerns.
 Some previous topics have been “TV and Computer Time”, “How to Talk to Children About Death”, “Time Management for the Busy Parent”, “Food Issues with Young Children”, “Sibling Rivalry”, “Discipline” and “Ages and Stages – How Children Develop”.